Annuity content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

 What Is the Secondary Annuity Market?

 Over the past several decades, structured settlements have grown in popularity as one of the most efficient and equitable ways to compensate personal injury victims for pain and suffering.
+Structured settlements provide a steady stream of income, as opposed to a one-time, lump-sum settlement.
+Structured settlements are usually paid through annuities that are owned by insurance companies.
 To encourage their use, Congress passed the Federal Periodic Payment Settlement Act in 1982, which exempts structured settlement revenue from all income taxes, even when a structured settlement annuity earns interest.

 Structured settlement buyers, also known as factoring companies, initially operated in an unregulated environment, sometimes taking advantage of uninformed and eager sellers.
 In some cases, factoring companies bought entire income streams at a steep discount, leaving the sellers financially vulnerable when the cash from the lump sum sale ran out.